Philip Pedley: Right to buy

-Chairman 'Conservatives Say Yes' – Welsh Assembly
+Chairman, 'Conservatives Say Yes' – Welsh Assembly

 As a former Welsh constituency officer (chairman of Delyn Conservative Association and treasurer of the North Wales Euro Constituency) and a leading Conservative quango appointee, Pedley took a leading role in the 1997 Referendum campaign on Welsh devolution.
 He chaired the Conservative Say Yes campaign and called for Welsh Conservatives to seize the opportunity.
 In an article in the Western Mail, Pedley stated, "For the Conservatives in Wales, an Assembly could prove a godsend.
 We play practically no part in the political life of Wales.
 Can this be right for a Party which represents between a fifth and a third of welsh voters.
 The elections to the Assembly involve a degree of proportional representation which will guarantee the Conservatives a strong voice..."

 Pedley dismissed claims devolution would cause the break-up of the Union.
 The Western Mail reported, "Mr Pedley ridiculed the idea Plaid Cymru could gain power through the Assembly and break up the UK."
 Pedley said that he understood the fear, "but is it a real threat?
 I cannot see any situation where nationalists are going to sweep to a majority.
 Plaid gets less votes than the Conservatives."
 He was backed on this point by Sir Wyn Roberts who agreed devolution would not break up the UK.
 Further support came from Alan Clark and Stephen Dorrell.

-At a press conference held at the Yes for Wales Campaign, Pedley again argued Conservatives to vote Yes and warned that the party would face oblivion in Wales if it did not take advantage of the opportunity and denounced talk of a Conservative boycott of the Assembly.
+At a press conference held at the Yes for Wales campaign, Pedley again urged Conservatives to vote Yes and warned that the party would face oblivion in Wales if it did not take advantage of the opportunity.
+He denounced talk of a Conservative boycott of the Assembly.
 "If we don't get it right, I think people like me will be stuffed and mounted in a museum in Cardiff as 'Welsh Conservative now extinct.'"

 Pedley welcomed Colwyn Philipps, 3rd Viscount St Davids as the patron of the Welsh Conservatives Say Yes campaign, stating, "The Viscount's family motto says it all...
 Ducit Amor Patriae – Patriotism is my motive.
 It is patriotism that motivates us: a belief that the union can be strengthened, not weakened by devolution."

-In the House of Commons, the Delyn MP, David Hanson, referring to Pedley's role in the Yes campaign and his belief an elected Assembly should replace the quango said, "One of my constituents, Mr. Philip Pedley of Cilcain, is an active Conservative who has fought three general elections for his party.
+In the House of Commons, the Delyn MP, David Hanson, referring to Pedley's role in the Yes campaign and his belief an elected Assembly should replace the quango, said "One of my constituents, Mr. Philip Pedley of Cilcain, is an active Conservative who has fought three general elections for his party.
 He was appointed without one vote in Wales because he had contested English seats during three general elections.
 Mr. Pedley was appointed deputy chairman of Housing for Wales—Tai Cymru.
 He has benefited from the quango system.
 However, he voted for the assembly.
 Even as a Conservative, he went on a platform in my constituency and said that he recognised that the quango state was untenable and needed to be reformed for a democratic Wales and a democratic future."

 In 1998, Pedley backed the winning candidate Rod Richards in the postal ballot for the leadership for Welsh Conservatives.